germangb/--mpd/README.md

 One option is to reformat the output as a command, including the pipe to dzen2 there
 ```
 $ ./umpd.py --no-mixer \
-    --format 'echo "MMPD :: ♫ Now Playing ♪ {title} by {artist}" | dzen2 -p 2 ' | sh
+    --format 'echo "μMPD :: ♫ Now Playing ♪ {title} by {artist}" | dzen2 -p 2 ' | sh
 ```
-This will make dzen show up and disappear after a 4 seconds.
+This will make dzen2 show up and disappear after a 2 seconds.
 If you go with this option, then disable mixer events as they will spam dzen2

 ## Additional information
 The Music Player Daemon protocol [http://www.musicpd.org/doc/protocol/](http://www.musicpd.org/doc/protocol/)